 U.S. citizens or permanent residents file Form I-130, Petition for Alien Relative, to help a family member immigrate to the United States.
 It’s the first step in the family-based immigration system for helping that relative get a green card.
-If USCIS denies your I-130 visa petition, you’ll need to understand the reason why before you can proceed.
+If USCIS denies your I-130 visa petition, you’ll need to understand the reason before you can start over.

 The best way to avoid an I-130 denial is to understand the eligibility requirements and prepare a complete and accurate petition.

 There are several reasons why USCIS may deny Form I-130, Petition for Alien Relative.
 In many cases, USCIS will give you an opportunity to fix the problem before they issue a denial notice for the petition.
 But this creates a significant delay in the process and may require an additional expense to resolve the problem.
 Five of the most common reasons for an I-130 denial include:

 If you didn’t provide enough information for USCIS to make a decision, they may deny your Form I-130.
 Most likely, USCIS will issue a Request for Evidence (RFE) before the I-130 denial.
 If you fail to respond to the RFE or do not provide an adequate response, USCIS may deny the visa petition at that time.

 Likewise the quality of the document can create a problem.
 USCIS may reject poor photocopies of evidence.
 Foreign language documents must be accompanied by a certified translation.
 If the birth or marriage certificates that you submit are badly photocopied and difficult to read, have not been translated, or do not appear to come from an official government source, it’s possible that USCIS will deny the petition.